saplio/Swing-3D-Engine/README.md

 - L: move left 5 units
 - R: move right 5 units

+Rotation:
 - Q: turn left 1/64th of a full rotation
 - E: turn right 1/64th of a full rotation
 - T: tilt up 1/64th of a full rotation
 - G: tilt down 1/64th of a full rotation

+Misc:
 - N: begin the prompt to add an object from the objects folder to the environment

 ## Plans for this project

 I originally started this project at the beginning of college in the spring of 2025 when first learning the Java language.
-There are many misuses of the Swing library and design choices that make the program much more disorganized and harder to develop than it needs to be.
+There are many misuses of Swing and design choices that make the program much more disorganized and harder to develop than it needs to be.

 I want to clean up this project to make it easier to understand and develop, and rewrite it to use Swing properly and more efficiently.